 It is hard to imagine how such an exquisitely integrated mechanism for the coordinate physiologic regulation of surfactant phospholipid could have occurred merely by chance, (1) given the variety of cell types involved (endoderm, mesoderm), and the genetically determined ligand-receptor-mediated signaling mechanisms, (2) their close proximity to one another, (3) their molecular regulation by both endocrine hormones and locally produced paracrine factors, (4) all regulated by the effects of stretch in support of alveolar homeostasis for gas exchange, and (5) facilitating the increase in surface area-to-blood-volume ratio for maximally evolved efficient gas exchange.
-If you were to calculate the probability that these events occurred by chance, you would multiply the length of time it took to form the specialized LIFs of the mammalian lung by the length of time it took to evolve the coelom-like epithelium-lined alveoli.
-Even by the crudest of estimates, mammals took more than 4 billion years to evolve, and coelomic cavities lined with epithelia similarly took more than 4 billion years to evolve.
-Multiplying $4 \times 10^9$ by $4 \times 10^9 = 16 \times 10^{18}$ years, which is older not only than the age of the Earth, but also than the estimated age of the Universe itself!
+If you were to calculate the probability that these events occurred by chance, you would multiply the length of time it took to form the specialized LIFs of the mammalian lung by the length of time it took more than 4 billion years to evolve, and coelomic cavities lined with epithelia similarly took more than 4 billion years to evolve.
+Multiplying 4×10^9 by $4 \times 10^9 = 16 \times 10^{18}$ years, which is older not only than the age of the Earth, but also than the estimated age of the Universe itself!